Dear Saint Anne Family:

 A: The Bishop’s decisions include the following:

-- Social distancing in the pews of 6 feet between individuals who are not of the same family/household.
+- Physical distancing in the pews between individuals who are not of the same family/household.

 - Absence of altar servers and reduction in the number of liturgical ministers at each Holy Mass.